-Policy On Dropping Weights, Grunting, & Chalk
+Policy On Dropping Weights, Grunting, and Chalk

 There are no rules against grunting, but members are asked to be considerate of other people working out around them.

 Crunch Fitness offers term contracts and month-to-month contracts.
 Some locations may offer both or one or the other.
 The cancellation process for each type of contract is the same, but the fees associated with each vary.

-If you wish to cancel a month-to-month contract, you can do so at any time.
-You have to submit a written letter in person or mail a certified letter to your home club and provide 10 days’ notice.
-There is no cancellation fee.
+You can cancel a month-to-month contract at any time.
+You must submit a written letter in person or mail a certified letter to your home club and provide 10 days’ notice.

 Guest Policy: Can You Bring A Friend or Wife/Husband?

-Pet Policy: Can You Bring Your Dog To Workout?
+Pet Policy: Can You Bring Your Dog To Work Out?